SSDI Appeals Guide

 Illinois is the sixth most populous state with a significant SSDI caseload concentrated in the Chicago metropolitan area.
 The SSA operates multiple ODAR offices in the Chicago area plus a Springfield office for downstate Illinois.

-Illinois ALJ Hearing Offices
+What to Expect at Your Illinois ALJ Hearing

 Talk to a Disability Attorney — Free Consultation